sigp/lighthouse/book/src/voluntary-exit.md

-# Voluntary exits
+# Voluntary Exits (Full Withdrawal)

-A validator may chose to voluntarily stop performing duties (proposing blocks and attesting to blocks) by submitting a voluntary exit transaction to the beacon chain.
+A validator may chose to voluntarily stop performing duties (proposing blocks and attesting to blocks) by submitting a voluntary exit message to the beacon chain.

 A validator can initiate a voluntary exit provided that the validator is currently active, has not been slashed and has been active for at least 256 epochs (~27 hours) since it has been activated.